Table of Contents

 Trivrit is dried root of Operculina turpethum (Linn.)
 Silva Manso Syn.
 Ipomoea turpethum R. Br.
 (Fam.
 Convolvulaceae);a large perennial twiner with milky juice and fleshy roots, found growing wild nearly throughout the country.
 It is laso knwown as Nishoth Teudi, Tvuri, Dhdhakalami, Nishothra, Tella, Tegada and Turbud.

 The roots are purgative in action.
-It has following Ayurvedic action:
+It has the following Ayurvedic action:

 Guna (Pharmacological Action): Laghu (Light), Tikshna (Sharp), Ruksha (Dry)